A Quick and Exact Method for Distributed Quantile Computation: Introduction

 This paper addresses the problem of exact quantile computation in distributed environments by proposing GK Select, a novel algorithm that combines the precision of exact methods with the efficiency characteristics typically associated with approximate approaches.
 Our method leverages approximate quantiles as intelligent pivot selection for a distributed quickselect variant, reducing the computational overhead compared to full sorting while maintaining exact results.

-The remainder of this paper is organized as follows: Section II surveys related work in both exact and approximate quantile computation methods, Section III presents our GK Select algorithm design and theoretical analysis, Section IV evaluates performance through comprehensive experiments, and Section V concludes with implications for distributed data processing.
+The remainder of this paper is organized as follows: Section~\ref{sec:related} surveys related work in both exact and approximate quantile computation methods.
+Section~\ref{sec:implementing} describes the Spark execution model and introduces the concepts of stage boundaries and rounds.
+Section~\ref{sec:related-algorithms} describes the algorithms compared against GK Select.
+Section~\ref{sec:gkselect} presents the GK Select algorithm and its theoretical analysis.
+Section~\ref{Results} evaluates performance through comprehensive experiments, and Section~\ref{sec:conclusion} concludes.